 The end has come, my friends.
 It’s the end of my vacation and the end of my while-I’m-gone dessert series here on Budget Bytes.
 And I’ve saved the most dangerous (IMHO) recipe for last.
-I’ve seen many recipes for no-churn ice cream before, but all the recipes I’ve tried have a certain iciness to them that makes them not nearly as pleasant as real churned ice cream.
-Until I tried this method, which is 100% ice crystal free and is also the easiest homemade ice cream I’ve ever made.
+I’ve seen many recipes for no-churn ice cream before, but this no-churn method is 100% ice crystal free, and is also the easiest homemade ice cream I’ve ever made.
 The basic recipe is literally two ingredients, heavy cream and sweetened condensed milk, and takes very little effort.
 I wanted to keep things simple with my first batch, so I made mint chocolate chip ice cream, but I can’t wait to try more interesting and complex flavor combos in the future.
 And don’t worry, I will definitely share them with you when I do.

 This recipe made about 1.5 quarts, or 6 cups.
 While the total price for the recipe does seem kind of steep, it’s still less than premium ice cream brands, and in this case you’re paying for knowing what’s going into your ice cream.
 The base is just heavy cream and sweetened condensed milk, which is literally just milk and sugar.
 No guar gum, other stabilizers, or other questionable ingredients.
 What you add in after that is up to you and what you’re comfortable with.
 I added some mint and vanilla extract, chocolate chips, chocolate syrup, and called it a day.

 So, are you ready to see how easy super smooth no-churn ice cream is to make??
 I’ll apologize ahead of time for any damage this may do to your diet.

 No-Churn Mint Chocolate Chip Ice Cream

 - 14 oz can sweetened condensed milk ($1.78)